yogsototh/Scratch/content/html/en/blog/programming-language-experience.md

 ### C++

+<%=leftblogimage("cplusplus.jpg","Messy router")%>

 The ugly

 Industry wanted an Object Oriented Language without loosing all their old C code.
 Solution, keep C and add an Object layer on it.
 The main concern about C++ is it do too many things.
-I particularly appreciated multiple inheritage and templates.
+I particularly appreciated multiple inheritance and templates.
 In reality I liked a lot C++ while I was working alone.
 I used it to write `DEES` my main thesis software.
 My only concern was about a lack in the STL.
 In the doc, one could use `String<T>`.
 But in reality, T have to be only `char` or `char16`.
-Then I had to reduce my alphabet to $2^16$ letters.
+Then I had to reduce my alphabet to 2<sup>16</sup> letters.
 Except for some application, the alphabet must be far larger than that.

+To conclude, I'd say, C++ is very good if you work alone or with a fixed subset of its features.

 ### Eiffel

+<%=leftblogimage("eiffel.jpg","Eiffel tower construction")%>

 Yes, it is a really nice language.
 Full object in mind.
 Far cleaner than C++.
 But it isn't so popular.
 Behind C++ there is a large community to help new users and to write libraries.
 Furthermore, I preferred working with C++.
+At that time I programmed a lot with C and like its syntax.

 ### Java

+<%=leftblogimage("grail.jpg","Holy Grail from the Monty Python")%>

 The first time I heard about Java it was _le Grail_!

 Perfect portability, your program will work on all platform.
-There was incrusted inside the language architecture concepts to help limit mistakes, and force you to use good programming habits...
-But.
+There was incrusted inside the language architecture concepts to help limit mistakes, and force you to use good programming habits.
+But...

 But It is extremely verbose.
 And limitations are quite boring if you know what you're doing.

 For example, there is no multiple inheritance.
-Generally it is a coherent choice if it is compensated by something else.
+Generally it is a coherent choice when there are a way to compensate.
-In Java, there are interfaces.
+In Java, there are interfaces for this.
-Except, interfaces are a way to add only methods to classes.
+Except, interfaces can only add methods to a class.
-In no way, you can add any attribute.
-It was really a lack to make a graphic interface.
+You cannot add any attribute to a class except by subclassing.
+I really lacked this feature.

 I made a GUI using Java Swing and I created my own notification system between different element of the GUI.
 Then, at the begining I only needed to send notification 1 to 1.
 After some times, I needed to make 1 to many notifications.
 And I add to make a bunch of copy/paste inside all my subclasses!
-Copy/paste are exactly what should be avoided the most by Object oriented languages.
+Copy/paste are exactly what should be avoided the most by object oriented languages.

-Another thing, I had to handle threads.
+Another thing ; I had to handle threads.
-Except I had to make my own thread gestion system to avoid locks and notifications between threads (this thread ended, ...).
+I had to make my own thread gestion system to avoid locks and notifications between threads (this thread ended, ...).
 At that time I used Java 1.5.
 Normally this problem should have been solved with Java 1.6.
 I wish it is the case, but lacking such an essential feature for a language was very bad.